lewy192/Fitness-Tracker/README.md

 ## Live Link

-[Here] you can find the deployed application
+[Here](https://warm-badlands-74001.herokuapp.com/) you can find the deployed application.

 ## Screenshot